DirectJava/cse15l-lab-reports/index.md

 CSE 15L First Timers Tutorial (Windows)

-Before taking CSE 15L, you may need to take CSE 8A, then CSE 8B/11 in order to take this course.
-While taking this course, you also need to take CSE 12 alongside (if you are able to).
-If you are in CSE 15L, then we will be using Java as part of the programming language and VS code as a coding platform.
-In this tutorial, we will be guiding students on how to set up in order to work in CSE 15L.

 Part I: Set Up VS Code (Skip this if you have VS Code Already)

   Step 1: Download java extension
-  In order to set up VS Code, students need to download java first in order to have VS Code working functionally while coding
+  In order to set up VS Code, I had to download java first in order to have VS Code working functionally while coding
   Website: https://www.oracle.com/java/technologies/downloads/

   ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(36).png)

-  By the time you reach this page, select Java 20, then click on the "x64 Installer to download the extension.
-It is recommended that you should download the latest version of Java whether it's a 20 (during the time this instruction was written) or any future latest Java software that comes after.
+  By the time I reached this page, I selected Java 20, then clicked on the "x64 Installer to download the extension.
+I went ahead and downloaded the latest version in order to get the best experience possible while programming.

+  *Caution: Since I find it complicated to set up my computer to acommodate Java and I could remember much what I done, I am unable to discuss what I did here.

   Step 3: Download the VS Code
-  To download VS Code, follow this link https://code.visualstudio.com/Download.
-Then click on Mac (if using Mac) or Windows (if using Windows).
+  To download VS Code, I used this link https://code.visualstudio.com/Download.
+Then, I selected Windows because that's what I am currently using..

   ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(37).png)